huntlabs/hunt-framework-articles/quick-create-serverside-project/quick-create-serverside-project.md

-# Quick create serverside project using D Programming Language
+# Quick create serverside project using D Programming Language!

 `Hunt framework` is a full stack web framework developed in D language, similar to larravel / springboot / Django, etc., which allows D language developers to quickly create projects.
 It has built-in multi business specifications.
 One is to facilitate developers to use it out of the box; the other is to facilitate managers to review the project code more easily.